xromdevansh/Text-To-Image-AI/README.md

      ```bash
      pip install -r requirements.txt
      ```
+5. **Install PyTorch**:
+   - Install PyTorch by following the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/).
+Make sure to select the appropriate options for your system.

 6. **Create a Hugging Face Account**:
    - Go to [Hugging Face](https://huggingface.co/) and create an account.